 - Uncover, reduce to a simmer, and continue to cook until potatoes are soft and liquid is reduced by 2/3 (you want it fairly thick), perhaps 45 minutes.
 If potatoes aren’t getting soft but chowder is thickening to quickly, reduce to a simmer and cover until potatoes are cooked through

 - Add cream and continue to reduce until desired thickness is achieved, 10 – 15 minutes.
-You want it to be the consistency of gravy; it gets there when it gets there, but chunky is good.
+You want it to almost be the consistency of gravy; it gets there when it gets there, but chunky is good.

 - Once desired consistency is achieved, add the reserved bacon and seafood, reduce to a simmer, and cover.
 Simmer covered for 3-5 minutes.